riverscuomo/new-albums/README.md

 ## Running

-Once you have completed all the installtion steps, run `poetry install` to install all the project's dependencies.
-After that, run New Albums script by running `poetry run python setup.py`.
+Once you have completed all the installtion steps, run New Albums script by running `py setup.py`.